 He visited with voters at the Airport Diner across from the Super 8 where he normally stayed while in Manchester.

 Was interviewed by Veterans in Politics out of Las Vegas

 Was interviewed again by Skip Murphy long time blogger and radio host of GraniteGrok in New Hampshire who had had him as a guest several times on his radio show in his 2008 campaign.

 He ended his campaign in Iowa on Caucus Day in Iowa’s fourth largest county, Blackhawk County, making a final request to voters along with Newt Gingrich and Michelle Bachman which was covered worldwide.
 He was warmly received by the large crowd and by Blackhawk County Republican Party Chairman Mac McDonald and in a later facebook post by a reporter for one of the major networks.
 He later met Michelle Bachman, kidding her that he would see her in New Hampshire.
 She greeted him and moved away.
 She ended her campaign, dropping out of the race later in the evening.

 Reporter Kiernan Majerus-Collins gave complete coverage of the event:

-He had the good fortune to be interviewed by Elaine Driscoll New Hampshire Director of Concerned Women of America which was aired the night before the New Hampshire Primary
+He had the good fortune to be interviewed by Elaine Driscoll New Hampshire Director of Concerned Women of America (click this for video) which was aired the night before the New Hampshire Primary

 Early in the morning of the New Hampshire Primary Day he worked the famous Red Arrow Diner in Manchester, visiting about common friends with fellow Texan Rand Paul, waiting there for breakfast while working for his father.
 Vern had supported him earlier at a fundraising event in his run for Senator from Kentucky and had met Ted Cruz for the first time at that event.